apache/apisix-helm-chart/README.md

 ## Changelogs

-We have made numerous broken changes to the APISIX Helm chart between v1.x and v2.x.
+We have made numerous breaking changes to the APISIX Helm chart between v1.x and v2.x.
 If you wish to continue using or updating the v1.x, please utilize the `apisix/1.x` branch available in the repository.